Post By RelatedRelated Post

 Mulching decks and blades cut clippings small so that they decompose quickly, returning nutrients and water to the soil.
 Bagging clippings leaves a clean lawn, but end up being more work since you must either dispose of or compost the clippings.
 Mulching is usually the best option since most states ban the disposal of lawn waste into landfills, and because composting large quantities of grass can be problematic.
 If your lawn is overgrown, the best option is to broadcast (spread) the clippings through a side-discharge opening leaving larger clippings to dry out on the lawn, which then may require raking.

 Noisy, two-cycle engines (requiring oil mixed with gas) are outdated now.
 Today’s four-cycle engines range between 5.5 and 7-horsepower, are quieter, and are more efficient.
-All engines within this range are adequate, but if you have coarse grass, or a large or hilly lawn, you many need more horsepower.
+All engines within this range are adequate, but if you have coarse grass or a large or hilly lawn, you may need more horsepower.

-Overhead valve or overhead cams offer greater efficiency and durability, and are quieter than standard side-valve engines.
-Today there are more low and moderately priced mowers are available with OHV/OHC engines.
+Overhead valve or overhead cams offer greater efficiency, durability, and are quieter than standard side-valve engines.
+Today there are more moderately priced mowers available with OHV/OHC engines.

 Before you buy, check out the following for convenience and ease: